pirin/qcabc-fund-manager-ui/README.md

 ## Configuring Graph Client

+This application uses the following Graph: https://thegraph.com/studio/subgraph/qcabc-fund-manager-graph/ (Connect Meteaverse Mask wallet)

+### Updating contract addresses

+Use https://github.com/pirin/qcabc-fund-manager-graph to update the published graph

 [Graphclient](https://github.com/graphprotocol/graph-client?tab=readme-ov-file#features-and-goals) is installed using `yarn add -D @graphprotocol/client-cli` createadds an interace to query graphs.

-Define the graph to be queried in `.graphclientrc.yml`
+Define the graph to be queried in `.graphclientrc.yml` use `/graphql/` folder to store queries that will be exposed in the generated Schema

 use `$npx graphclient build` to generate client side Typescript Libraries (written to `.graphclient` folder)

-use `/graphql/` folder to store queries that will be exposed in the generated Schema

 use `$npx graphclient serve-dev` to run a local client node that can be used to test the graph endpoint